AI Bot Robots.txt Generator and Checker

 Customized Crawler Access

 For example, a publisher wants to locate public articles with a ChatGPT search or Claude search but doesn’t want to train crawlers to use that same content for future model datasets.
 You might want Googlebot and Bingbot to crawl product pages, but not low-value filters, internal search URLs, or duplicate pages.
-SaaS company, for example, may want to allow AI search tools to access its documentation pages but block access to staging, admin, and account URLs.
+A SaaS company, for example, may want to allow AI search tools to access its documentation pages but block access to staging, admin, and account URLs.

 Clear Robots.txt Strategy